If you had been reading my previous articles, you will know that finally, Saudi Arabia started issuing tourist visas in December 2018.

 All right, the first thing you need to know is that there are many awesome things to do in Saudi Arabia and it actually has a massive touristic potential that goes way beyond desert, camels, and Bedouins.

-I mean, just look at its dimensions – it’s massively huge, really – with an area 4 times bigger than Spain, so the country is home to a large geographical contrast that ranges from high, green mountains to sand dunes and coral reefs.
+I mean, just look at its dimensions – it’s massively huge, really – with an area 4 times bigger than Spain, so the country is home to large geographical contrasts, ranging from high, green mountains to sand dunes and coral reefs.

 After spending 2 weeks traveling around, I have compiled all the places to visit in Saudi Arabia in a 2-week itinerary.